What You Need To Know

 The 90 Minute Session

 I do offer couples 90 minute sessions.
 Research has shown that 90 minutes is an ideal amount of time for couples to be able to get to the issues and gain the clarity and coaching from the therapist to better see the changes they need to make.
 In each session I also want each of you to see the things you may have done differently that may have led to a better week or being able to recover from an argument.
 If you have more difficult and intense issues, such as recently discovering your partner has been unfaithful, a 90 minute session may be something I recommend.
 Even though these sessions are more expensive and time consuming it usually means fewer sessions are needed to get the results you are looking for.
-If you have questions about this longer session format we can discuss this during our first session.
+If you have questions about this longer session format we can discuss this over the phone or by email prior to coming in.